MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ## Prerequisites

-- [CoPilot+ PCs](/windows/ai/npu-devices/) containing a Qualcomm Snapdragon&reg; X Elite processor.
+- Must be using a [CoPilot+ PCs](/windows/ai/npu-devices/) device.
+Also note that Image Super Resolution currently does not work on AMD based CoPilot + PC devices.

 ## What can I do with the Windows App SDK and Image Super Resolution?

 Use the new AI Image Super Resolution features in the Windows App SDK to sharpen images and sharpen images while scaling them.

 > [!NOTE]
 > Scaling is limted to a maximum factor of 8x (higher scale factors can introduce artifacts and compromise image accuracy).
-If either the final width or height is greater than 8x their original values, an exception is thrown.
+If either the final width or height is greater than 8x their original values, an exception will be thrown.

-### Increase fidelity of an image
+### Increase sharpness of an image

 This example shows how to increase the scale of an image and improve its fidelity.
 A scale factor of 1 can be used if you don't want to improve the image fidelity.